ogud/DNSSEC-resolver-check/README.txt

-This is a java application that evaluates how well a resolver supports DNSSEC as seen from the location that the applicaiton runs.
+This is a set of java classes application that evaluates how well a resolver supports DNSSEC as seen from the location that the applicaiton runs.

 The evaluation is submitted to a central server operated by us.

+This collection depends on dnsjava please put a recent dnsjava jar file (>2.1.3) in the current directory and update the Makefile to reflect it.

 New report format:
  Tests=<str>.NS=<ip1/name>.Resolv=<ip2>.Me=<ip3>.Version=<str>.Msg=<str>.submit.dnssecready.net